Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 This is where SignWriting becomes especially important.

-A written sign is not only a list of symbolic parts.
+A written sign is not only a list of handshapes, movements, contacts, orientations, facial markers, and locations.

-It is a composed spatial arrangement of handshape, movement, contact, facial expression, orientation, and location.
+It is a spatial composition in which those relations are part of the writing itself.

-Those relationships are meaningful.

-They are not decorative afterthoughts.

-The cleanest statement is:
+That is why the clearest statement is:

-> plane systems encode relational structure through spatial composition
+> plane writing makes spatial relation part of authorship

-SignWriting matters because it does this as a writing system for natural signed languages.
+This does not mean every visual notation counts as a writing system.

-## Two functional phases

-The story becomes clearer once two different phases are separated.

-### Phase 1.
-Human writing
+It does mean that SignWriting should be understood as a genuine case of writing that works through the plane rather than through a line alone.

+## SignWriting as plane-based writing

+Once the default assumption of linearity is removed, SignWriting becomes much easier to see clearly.

+It can be understood as a writable way of composing signed language in space.

+The written sign is not authored mainly as a sequence and then finished by layout.

+It is authored through symbol choice and spatial relation from the start.

+That matters because signed language is already spatial in structure and expression.

+If a writing system for signed language exists, it does not need to imitate the shape of spoken print in order to be real.

+It needs to be adequate to the language it writes.

+That is what makes plane-based writing so important here.

+## The alphabet is part of the writing

+Plane-based writing is not free placement alone.

+It also depends on a stable symbol inventory.

+For modern Sutton SignWriting infrastructure, that shared inventory is **ISWA 2010**.

+This matters not only as a catalog of symbols, but as a structured reference layer behind:

+- writing
+- editors
+- fonts
+- websites
+- datasets
+- encoding

+Its organization is disciplined:

+- 652 panels of symbols
+- each panel arranged in a 6 by 16 grid
+- stable distinctions for handshape, palm facing, fill, rotation, and related contrasts

+Those distinctions are part of the writing system.

+They are not mere display preferences.

+If tools, fonts, or websites silently redefine them, the result is not harmless variation.

+The result is fractured infrastructure.

-This is the visible writing itself.
+This is why the alphabet belongs inside the argument about the shape of writing:

+> the plane depends on a stable alphabet, not only on free placement

+## Human writing and machine encoding

+At this point one distinction becomes essential.

+Human writing and machine encoding are not the same layer.

+### Human writing

-It concerns:
+This concerns:

 - what writers compose
 - what readers perceive
-- which spatial relationships are meaningful
+- which spatial relations matter
+- which symbols belong to the writing itself

-For SignWriting, this phase is planar.
+For SignWriting, this layer is planar.

-The signer or writer composes a sign in space.

-### Phase 2.
-Machine encoding
+### Machine encoding

-This is the software form of the writing.

-It concerns:
+This concerns:

 - storage
+- transmission
 - search
 - sorting
-- transmission
 - parsing
 - computation

-A writing system can be plane-based for human readers and writers while still requiring a serialized form for software.
+A writing system can be plane-based for readers and writers while still needing a serialized form for software.

 That is not a contradiction.

-It is a design problem, not a contradiction.
+It is a design problem.

-## Comparative cases

-The differences become easier to see through comparison.

-### Case 1.
-Hearing child plus print literacy

-A hearing child typically develops spoken language first, then line-based literacy through print.

-The written pathway is sequential writing.

-### Case 2.
-Deaf child plus SignWriting

-A deaf child may develop signed language first, then potentially gain literacy through a writable plane-based system.

-The written pathway is spatial writing rather than spoken print alone.

-### Case 3.
-Spatial specialist notations

-Mathematics, music, chemistry, and other specialist notations show that educated readers already work with systems where vertical relation, grouping, placement, and layout carry meaning.

-These are not the same as full natural-language writing, but they show that literacy does not have to be purely linear.

-### Case 4.
-Video or linear transcription of sign
+The important point is:

+> serialization for software does not prove that the writing was really linear all along

-Video is essential for signed language documentation.
+## Why this matters for signed language

-Research transcription is also useful.

-But neither is the same as everyday readable and writable text.

-They document language.

-They do not by themselves create everyday readable and writable text.

-## The structural gap

 Signed languages are full human languages.

-But they have often lacked equally mature written pathways.
+But they have often lacked equally durable written pathways.

 Instead, they have often been pushed toward: